vaibhavbhagee/Database-Management-Systems/Assignment 1 - Database Design/README.md

 1. **NOTE:** The commands should be run from the directory containing the make file

-1. **NOTE:** All the parameters are set in the make file and can be edited as per need.
+1. **NOTE:** All the parameters are set in the make file and can be edited as per need